 Is your internet too slow even before adding a VPN?

 Before you accept that buffering wheel as your way of life, check out our tips for improving your internet speed.

 Can I test my internet speed?

 Absolutely.
 There are a wide variety of speed tests available to check your internet speed.
-The best way to find out if your VPN is affecting your internet is to test the speed while you are downloading a file, both with your VPN on and off.
+The best way to find out if your VPN connection is affecting your internet is to perform a speed test while you are downloading a file, both with your VPN on and off.
 You should be able to see right away how much your VPN changes your speed.

 Can I do anything to increase my internet speed?